calendariofx/calendario/README.md

 Other Platforms
 ===============
 Yeah!
 I'm excited to anounce that Calendario is extending is roots to other web platforms.
 Special thanks to [Ray Flores](https://github.com/rayflores) for creating the Word Press plugin.
 Enjoy the flexibilty of Calendario in your wordpress application.
+Click on the choice of your platform and you will be redirected.

 [![wpandcalendariosmall](https://cloud.githubusercontent.com/assets/3809354/14767196/92b67166-0a3d-11e6-816d-5f58baff0bb9.jpg)](https://github.com/rayflores/wp-calendario)